A Property Owner Certification Prior to Move-Out Negotiations Form Required by Tenant Move-Out Agreement Ordinance

 Extended right to rescind if the Move-Out Agreement does not comply with the Ordinance - A Move-Out Agreement can be rescinded within six months if it does not meet the specifications required under the ordinance.

-Additional Information Relocation amounts for August 2022 – July 2023: The Uniform Relocation Ordinance requires owners to provides tenants displaced by code compliance activities, owner or relative move-ins, the Ellis Act, and condominium conversions with relocation payments.
-The payment amount depends on the size of the unit and adjusts for inflation annually on August 1st.
-The base payment amounts until July 31, 2023 are:
+Additional Information Relocation amounts for July 2023 – June 2024: The Uniform Relocation Ordinance requires owners to provides tenants displaced by code compliance activities, owner or relative move-ins, the Ellis Act, and condominium conversions with relocation payments.
+The payment amount depends on the size of the unit and adjusts for inflation annually.
+The base payment amounts from July 1, 2023, until June 30, 2024, are:

 Tenant households in rental units that include lower income, elderly or disabled tenants, and/or minor children are entitled to a single additional relocation payment of two thousand five hundred dollars ($2,500) per unit from the owner.